-Adjectives that stem from proper nouns, such as Gaussian, Boolean, Euclidean, etc., are called proper adjectives and should be capitalized.
+Your scripts will be used for subtitles; make sure they are grammatically correct.
+In particular, adjectives that stem from proper nouns, such as Gaussian, Boolean, Euclidean, etc., are called proper adjectives and should be capitalized.
 However, if you are discussing a “bool” object type, this can be lowercase, as that’s how it’s rendered in Python.

 From Putting stringr together in "String Manipulation in R with stringr."
 This gradually builds up the code to generate the lyrics to the song "Old MacDonald had a farm."
 The novelty value (including a singing instructor) and use of pop culture make it highly memorable.
 The way that a complex output is generated from the repeated use of a single, simple function is also rather powerful.

 From Tidying Shakespearean Plays in "Sentiment Analysis: The Tidy Way."
 This has an attention seeking opener (quoting Shakespeare; that dress) to get students engaged.